Holi: About the festival

 The festival has many purposes; most prominently, it celebrates the beginning of spring.
 In 17th century literature, it was identified as a festival that celebrated agriculture, commemorated good spring harvests, and the fertile land.
-Hindus believe it is a time to enjoying spring's abundant colours and say farewell to winter.
+Hindus believe it is a time to begin enjoying spring's abundant colours and say farewell to winter.
 To many Hindus, Holi festivities mark an occasion to reset and renew ruptured relationships, end conflicts, and rid themselves of accumulated emotional impurities from the past.

 It also has a religious purpose, symbolically signified by the legend of Holika.
 The night before Holi, bonfires are lit in a ceremony known as Holika Dahan (burning of Holika), or Little Holi.
 People gather near the fires, sing, and dance.
 The next day, Holi, also known as Dhuli in Sanskrit, or Dhulheti, Dhulandi, or Dhulendi, is celebrated.

-In the northern parts of India, children spray coloured powder solutions (gulal) at each other, laugh, and celebrate, while adults smear dry coloured powder (abir) on each other's faces.
-Visitors to homes are first teased with colours, then served with Holi delicacies (such as gujhia, shakkarpaare, matri, and dahi vada), desserts, and drinks.
-After playing with colours and cleaning up, people bathe, put on clean clothes, and visit friends and family.

-Like Holika Dahan, Kama Dahanam is celebrated in some parts of India.
-The festival of colours in these parts is called Rangapanchami, and occurs on the fifth day after Poornima (full moon).

 History

 The Holi festival is an ancient Hindu festival with its own cultural rituals, which emerged before the Gupta period.
 The festival of colours finds mentioned in numerous scriptures, such as in works like Jaimini's Purva Mimamsa Sutras and Kathaka-Grhya-Sutras, with even more detailed descriptions in ancient texts like the Narada Purana and Bhavishya Purana.
 The festival of "holikotsav" was also mentioned in the 7th-century work, Ratnavali, by King Harsha.
 It is mentioned in the Puranas, Dasakumara Charita by Daṇḍin, and by the poet Kālidāsa during the 4th-century reign of Chandragupta II.

 The celebration of Holi is also mentioned in the 7th-century Sanskrit drama Ratnavali.
 The festival of Holi caught the fascination of European traders and British colonial staff by the 17th century.
 Various old editions of the Oxford English Dictionary mention it, but with varying, phonetically derived spellings: Houly (1687), Hooly (1698), Huli (1789), Hohlee (1809), Hoolee (1825), and Holi in editions published after 1910.